 obclient> SELECT ST_AsGeoJSON(ST_GeomFromText('POINT(11.11111 12.22222)', 4326),1,3);

-Call ST_AsGeoJSON() and set flag to 3 to include the bounding box and simple CRS information in the output.
+Use the ST_AsGeoJSON function and set the flag parameter to 3 to include the bounding box information and the simple CRS information.

 The return result is as follows: